facebook

 • Food Service

-If you plan to use your Van for proving food service, for example an Ice Cream Van or fast food truck, you’ll need to declare this as a separate class of use.
+If you plan to use your Van for providing food service, for example, an Ice Cream Van or fast food truck, you’ll need to declare this as a separate class of use.
 As this is classed as specialist Van insurance, not every company will be able to offer you cover and your options will be slightly more limited.

 Do I need public liability insurance?